Project snapshot

 This Reserve includes four multi-use sports courts, a 1/3 basketball court, an outdoor workout area, undercover picnic table, public toilets, car park, drinking station, seating, lighting and gardens.
 It is well used by the community for organised sports training and games as well as being very popular for casual use.

-The naming proposal is consistent with Council’s Policy for the Naming of our Reserves, Facilities and Roads.
+The naming proposal was consistent with Council’s Policy for the Naming of our Reserves, Facilities and Roads.

-Should the proposal be supported by the community and adopted by Council, we will lodge a proposal to Geographical Names Board of NSW (GNB) seeking formal approval to have the name officially assigned.
+The proposal was supported by the community and adopted by Council.
+We lodged a proposal to Geographical Names Board of NSW (GNB) who formally approved to have the name officially assigned.

 Click on the next tab to find out more about Ronda Alterator.